abi/toast/README.md

 toast
 ===========

-Toast helps you declaratively generate directory/file structures (useful for generating test fixtures and boilerplates for project).
+Toast helps you declaratively generate directory/file structures (useful for generating test fixtures and boilerplates for projects).

 **This module is not quite ready.
 Check back in a week or two.**